The Middlebury Institute of International Studies at Monterey is part of the Middlebury network of schools and programs.

-Founded in 1800, Middlebury College is a Vermont-based undergraduate institution known for its leadership in language education, international studies, and environmental studies.
-Middlebury offers its undergraduate students a broad curriculum embracing the arts, humanities, literature, foreign languages, social sciences, and natural sciences.
+Founded in 1800, Middlebury is a Vermont-based educational institution known for its leadership in language education, international studies, and environmental studies.
+Middlebury College offers its undergraduate students a broad curriculum embracing the arts, humanities, literature, foreign languages, social sciences, and natural sciences.

 - International Environmental Policy

 - Nonproliferation and Terrorism Studies

 - Teaching English to Speakers of Other Languages (TESOL)

 The Middlebury-C.V.
 Starr Schools Abroad offer graduate-level programs in 16 countries to students from Middlebury's Language Schools and the Middlebury Institute of International Studies, as well as academic programs for undergraduate students.

 In this eight-week intensive learning program, students can gain a solid foundation or improve overall proficiency in a language through beginner, intermediate, and advanced level programs in six different languages.

 For 100 years, the program has been helping students build foreign language fluency.
 Students are required to take the Language Pledge.
 In all, 10 different languages are offered from beginner to advanced levels with classes at Middlebury and Mills College in California.

 This four-week immersive summer language academy for students in grades 8–12 is modeled after the Middlebury Language Schools, and offers programs at four different sites around the United States in Arabic, Chinese, French, German, and Spanish.

 Middlebury in DC